Optimal Spatial Anomaly Detection: Minimax optimal spatial detection rate

-In this section, we provide rigorous minimax arguments to analyse the spatial anomaly detection problem.
-We establish an SNR threshold below which consistent detection is impossible for any method.
-When the SNR exceeds this threshold, consistent detection becomes possible, and we provide an information-theoretic lower bound on the detection error rate.
-As a consequence, we also demonstrate that DPLS-SAD achieves the minimax rate-optimal detection up to a logarithm factor.
+In this section, we provide novel and rigorous minimax arguments to analyze the spatial anomaly detection problem.
+We first establish an SNR threshold that is related to the signal strength assumption (Assumption~\ref{assmp:signal}), below which consistent detection is impossible for any method.
+When the SNR exceeds this threshold, consistent detection becomes achievable: we derive an information-theoretic lower bound on the detection error and show that DPLS-SAD attains this minimax-optimal detection rate up to a logarithmic factor.
+In Subsection \ref{subsec:arbitrary.minimax}, We further investigate the minimax lower bound without imposing the regional smoothness assumption (Assumption~\ref{assmp:smooth}), allowing anomaly regions to have arbitrary shapes.
+We show that, over this unrestricted class of models, the spatial anomaly detection problem is fundamentally ill-posed from a minimax perspective, as no estimator can achieve consistent detection.